ripred/TomServo/README.md

-By placing the output pin for the servo into a high-z (high impedence) state we stop the servo motor electronics from driving the servo motor thus stopping current flow for that motor.
+By placing the output pin for the servo into a high-z (high impedence) state we stop the servo motor electronics from driving the servo motor, greatly reducing the current flow for that motor.
 Depending on the nominal load and torque that the motor is under it is usually possible for the motor to remain stationary without being powered due to the gearing